dan-schel/train-disruptions/docs/ui-conventions.md

   - **Benefit:** The styles are right there in the JSX.

-- You never use cascading, i.e. you style the element at hand, not it's child elements.
+- You never use cascading, i.e. you style the element at hand, not its child elements.

   - **Benefit:** Never have to go looking to find where a style is set, it's always on the element itself.